-USAF A10 PILOT FLIES ITALIAN AMX FIGHTER BOMBER IN THE FIGHT AGAINST ISIS
+USAF A10 PILOT FLIES ITALIAN AMX FIGHTER BOMBER IN ISIS FIGHT

 In the air war to defeat ISIS, an air coalition of 20 nations from around the world work together to equip, inform and deploy air forces across the Middle East in support of Operation Inherent Resolve.